omotcha/ds-memo/README.md

     `pip3 install git+https://git.chainmaker.org.cn/chainmaker/sdk-python.git`

+### About project setup and data preparation

+check {project dir}/setup.py, and set up project and secrets

 ### About deployment

 This is a demo deployed on Chainmaker, key steps will be described in {project dir}/docs/deploy.md (WIP).